-Without access to women’s health care providers, including Planned Parenthood, many Medicaid patients would be left without access to care.
+Without access to family planning and women’s health care providers, many low-income Missourians will have nowhere to go for care.

 Planned Parenthood in Missouri provides high-quality, affordable health care and education to 50,000 women, men, and young people each year.